Sausage Pasta – Filling And Delicious

 You can use any type of quality sausage that you like.
 I enjoy just good pork sausages for this dish and would use the more exciting sausages, such as pork and apple for when I might have sausages with mash and swede – one of my favourite meals.
 But of course you can use whatever flavour of sausages you prefer.
 There are no rules!

 So my advice is to buy the best sausages you can afford – allowing two or three per person.
 When it come to vegetarian sausages, I would love to get more recommendations from people.
 I tend to buy Linda McCartney’s.
-They are reliable and reasonably tasty, but I am certainly on the look out for other varieties.
+They are reliable and reasonably tasty, but there are several other varieties available at the supermarket.
+Most are vegan too!

 Version Using Vegetarian Sausages

-If you are cooking this dish with both vegetarian and meat based sausages, follow the main instructions using the vegetarian sausages.
+If you are cooking this dish for both vegetarians and meat-eaters, follow the main instructions using the vegetarian sausages.
 Meanwhile, cook the meat sausages in a separate frying pan on the hob for about 12-15 minutes, turning occasionally.
 When serving, remove an amount of tomato and onion sauce that is proportional to the number of meat eaters, and place into the pan with the meat sausages.
 Stir to cover the sausages in sauce and reheat through.
 Since all the pasta can be cooked together and the tomato sauce, the only extra work is frying the sausages in a separate pan.

 Choose the pasta shape you like but I would recommend a short pasta like penne, fusili or shell shaped pasta.
 This would be too messy with spaghetti or linguine!